OSGeo/grass-addons/tools/addons/README.txt

 WORKFLOW

-On building server are run two scripts (see crontab.build):
+On building server (currently geo102.fsv.cvut.cz) are runing two scripts (see crontab.build):

-1) grass-addons.sh to recompile GRASS locally  (<<-- WHERE? osgeo6?)
+1) grass-addons.sh to recompile GRASS Addons locally

-2) grass-addons-build.sh to build addons modules on build server (<<-- WHERE? osgeo6?),
+2) grass-addons-build.sh to create addons packages, the script provides tarballs with created addons manual pages and logs for publishing.

-the script provides tarballs with created addons manual pages and logs for publishing.
+On publishing server (grass.osgeo.org) is running one script (see crontab.publish):

-Result is copied to publishing server grass.osgeo.org (see crontab.publish).
+3) grass-addons-publish.sh downloads provided tarballs (2) from

-3) grass-addons-publish.sh downloads provided tarballs (2) from WHERE?? and creates index.html page on publishing server grass.osgeo.org.
+building server and creates index.html page on publishing server.

 SCRIPTS OVERVIEW